 The capacity of your business must be reviewed prior to reopening and at all times when your business is operational.
-Overall capacity will depend on the size of the floor space within the pub where customers will be seated.
+Capacity should be determined on the basis of seated capacity rather than a mixture of standing and seated capacity.

 For further guidance on Capacity Management click HERE.

 Management is responsible for minimising the number of arrival and departure points for customers.
-Managers and supervisors must always monitor and manage physical distancing between people and groups rather than simply rely on signage.
+Managers and supervisors should always monitor and manage physical distancing between people and groups rather than simply rely on signage.

-Peak-period queuing procedures must be implemented if customers can't be seated immediately.
-If queuing isn't possible, a table reservation system must be considered.
+Peak-period queuing procedures should be implemented if customers can't be seated immediately.
+If queuing isn't possible, a table reservation system should be considered.
 Consider an online reservation option for customers, as not only will this communicate new procedures and practices, but it will also limit the requirement for queuing.